The 8-Step social media workflow broken down

 There are 27 million pieces of content shared online each day, so your team should have no problem finding content that works.
 Sign up for RSS feeds, review competitor blogs, interact with thought leaders in your industry and dive into those topics that are most valuable to you and your customers.
 Using a social media management platform can help you organize these large amounts of curated content and distribute it efficiently.

-4. Sharing Content: 5 hours per week
+4. Sharing content: 5 hours per week

 Once you’ve planned, created and curated all of your content, it’s time to start sharing everything throughout social media.
 Keep in mind that each social media channel—whether it’s LinkedIn, Facebook, Twitter, or YouTube— has its own tone and style that should guide the way you craft your content to make it stick.